 1. Use Active Recall To Reinforce Memory

-One of the most powerful learning techniques is testing yourself rather than passively rereading material.
-Active recall forces your brain to retrieve information, strengthening neural connections and improving long-term memory.
+One of the best learning techniques is testing yourself instead of just rereading material.
+Active recall pushes your brain to retrieve information, which strengthens neural connections and helps with long-term memory.
+Unlike passive review, which can create a false sense of mastery, active recall tests your understanding and shows knowledge gaps that need work.

 2. Break Study Time Into Short, Focused Sessions